ryleeliyixuan/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Can you set up the script that can read the color anyone else publish and display it on your screen?\*\*\***

+Change the variable “topic” in line 58 for allowing any other user to publish their own color.
+The variable stands for an address, so if the user name is added after it, like ‘IDD/colors/panda’.
+Then this user is able to publish his color to the channel.
+Modified code is in [color_modified.py](https://github.com/ryleeliyixuan/Interactive-Lab-Hub/blob/Fall2021/Lab%206/color_modified.py).

 ### Part E
 ### Make it your own